HarshNegi0927/llm-eval-pipeline/README.md

 except what's actually in the repo. `get_latest_run()` reads from `eval_runs/*.json`, so if that folder isn't committed, every CI run would have nothing to diff against and "baseline" would never advance.
-Commit your local eval runs (especially after a meaningful one, like the v1→v2 comparison from Phase 3) so CI compares against real history, not nothing.
+Commit your local eval runs (especially after a meaningful one) so CI compares against real history, not nothing.

-**To test the workflow:** push a new prompt version (e.g. `prompts/v3.yaml`) on a branch, open a PR against `main`, and check the Actions tab + the PR's comments.
+**To test the workflow:** push a new prompt version on a branch, open a PR against `main`, and check the Actions tab + the PR's comments.

 ## Docker
 ```bash